17 Sources

 Copy Link

-A US federal judge has preliminarily approved a $1.5 billion settlement between AI company Anthropic and authors over copyright infringement claims.
-This landmark case sets a precedent for AI training practices and copyright law.
+A federal judge has preliminarily approved a $1.5 billion settlement between AI company Anthropic and authors over copyright infringement.
+This landmark case sets a precedent for AI companies' use of copyrighted material in training models.

-In a significant development for the AI industry and copyright law, U.S. District Judge William Alsup has granted preliminary approval to a $1.5 billion settlement between AI company Anthropic and a group of authors
+U.S. District Judge William Alsup has granted preliminary approval to a groundbreaking $1.5 billion settlement between artificial intelligence company Anthropic and a group of authors in a high-profile copyright infringement case

 1